-- Is she up to date on shots and heartworm preventatives?
+- Is the dog up to date on shots and heartworm preventatives?

 - Where has your dog visited lately (dog park, boarding, on vacation)?

-- Is your pup social?
-When was the last time she was around other dogs?
+- Is your dog social?
+When was the last time the dog was around other pets?

-- When does she show symptoms (after exercise, after eating, all the time, etc…)?
+- When does the dog show symptoms (after exercise, after eating, all the time)?

-- Is her cough wet sounding/congested?
-Does she sound like she has a cold?
+- Is a dog's cough wet/congested?
+Does the dog sound like they have a cold?